 By the end of this cryptocurrency for beginners article, you’ll have an understanding of cryptocurrency basics such as:

 - The different types of cryptocurrency

-It’s easy to get tripped over the technicalities of cryptocurrency, so let’s start with the cryptocurrency basics.
+It’s easy to get tripped over the technicalities of cryptocurrency, so in this cryptocurrency for beginner's guide, we'll start with the cryptocurrency basics.

 Cryptocurrency is digital money.

 Because it’s purely digital, there are no physical coins or bills tied to it.

 Cryptocurrencies are not tied to valuable assets — they are not tied to anything of value in the real world, and this makes the value fluctuate erratically, which you’ve likely seen.

 In fact, 2022 marked the second year of Bitcoin’s life that had investors understandably worried for its future.